 Through the Wardrobe: Exploring the potential of headset-based augmented reality to provide a Thirdspace immersive media experience

-My PhD research in the field of immersive and interactive documentary studies investigates the use of AR headsets for location-based experiences.
-Intertwining theory and methods from gender studies, visual anthropology, phenomenology and geography, my thesis argues that AR headsets can facilitate a hybrid experience of virtual/physical space.
-When incorporating the voices of the marginalised from the periphery of society, this constitutes a ‘Thirdspace’, a term I have adapted from geographer Edward Soja to describe the concurrent blend of physical and virtual space with the potential for challenging cultural hegemonies.
+My PhD research in the field of immersive and interactive documentary studies investigated the use of AR headsets for location-based experiences.
+Intertwining theory and methods from gender studies, visual anthropology, phenomenology and geography, my thesis argued that AR headsets can facilitate a hybrid experience of virtual/physical space.
+When incorporating the voices of the marginalised from the periphery of society, this constitutes a ‘Thirdspace’, a term I adapted from geographer Edward Soja to describe the concurrent blend of physical and virtual space with the potential for challenging cultural hegemonies.

 Supervised by Professor Mandy Rose and Dr Gillian Swanson